 The funeral directors and team members at Cook-Walden/Forest Oaks Funeral Home are engaged members of the Austin community, hosting planning seminars and holiday memorial events that are open to the public.

-Additionally, we participate in the We Honor Veterans Program, a collaborative effort of the National Hospice and Palliative Care Organization and the Department of Veterans Affairs, as well as the Dignity Memorial Public Servants Program that offers dignified and honorable tributes, at no cost, for career and volunteer law enforcement officers, firefighters and emergency services personnel who die in the line of duty.
+We also participate in the Dignity Memorial Public Servants Program that offers dignified and honorable tributes, at no cost, for career and volunteer law enforcement officers, firefighters and emergency services personnel who die in the line of duty.

 Quality service you can count on